-Dallas gets dazzling with the arrival of the winter holidays season.
+Dallas becomes dazzling with the arrival of the winter holidays season.
 Take a stroll through The Arts District and Klyde Warren Park, featuring a large Christmas tree and various festive activities.
 Fair Park is another must-see stop in South Dallas.
-It features the Christmas Light Maze, a Christmas market, and a fantastic lights display, staring after Thanksgiving through the end of December.
+It features the Christmas Light Maze, a Christmas market, and a fantastic lights display, which is left on after Thanksgiving up through the end of December.
 Another great way to appreciate the holiday lights in Dallas is to take a carriage ride through one of its best decorated residential neighborhoods.
 Highland Park will surely impress your imagination with its professional grade light displays on many streets.
 If you are ready to take it further, explore even more impressive light displays in the greater Dallas and Fort Worth area.

 12 Days of Christmas and Christmas Village in Dallas Arboretum (November 7–December 31, 2021)